Freezer Hold Accidents

 Crewmen working aboard fishing vessels are frequently injured while working in the freezer holds of the vessels.
 Crewmen assigned to work in the freezer hold can work long hours lifting and stowing cargo. hey are frequently injured by falling boxes and bags of product or by getting their hands and fingers smashed by product being sent with uncontrolled speed down chutes and conveyors.
 Almost all of these accidents could be prevented if proper safety equipment, tools and procedures were provided to the crewmen.
 Properly maintained and utilized conveyor belts and rollers can minimize the risk of lifting injuries.
 However, poorly maintained equipment can lead to serious injury, amputations, and even death.
 Where the employer and their supervisors place priority on speed of the cargo offload, there is an increased risk of injury to the crewman working in the cargo hold.
 A vessel is unseaworthy if its cargo is not properly and securely stored.

-Maritime lawyer James Beard has represented many crewmen who have been injured while working in the freezer holds of their vessels.
+Maritime lawyer James Beard and his partners at Trueb & Beard, LLC have represented many crewmen who have been injured while working in the freezer holds of their vessels.
 These claims include amputated toes and fingers caused by frost bite injuries; fractured legs and ankles caused by walking on unstably stowed product; brain injuries caused by falling cargo; slip and falls on ice covered walkways; falls caused by broken dunnage; back, neck, arm, and shoulder injuries caused by lifting excessive weights; injuries caused by defective hooks, slings, pallets, and cargo nets; deaths involving conveyor belt accidents; and accidents involving lack of ladders into and out of the cargo hold.

 If you have been injured in the cargo freezer hold of a fishing vessel, fill out an accident report describing how your injury occurred.
 Get the names of the crewmen who witnessed your accident or know about your injury.
 Never accept blame for an accident that wasn’t your fault.
 Crewmen who complain of injuries are sometimes wrongfully threatened with termination if they refuse to continue to work after complaining of an injury.